Updated: May 9

-Hollywood Walk of Fame I'd love to put this #1, but the boulevard is crowded with stink meat carts, CD hustlers and a dark energy in desperate need to bring back Golden Era Hollywood.
+Hollywood Walk of Fame I'd make Walk of Fame #1, but the boulevard is crowded with stink meat carts, CD hustlers and a dark energy in desperate need to bring back Golden Era Hollywood.
 I like the original artists and energy, but the golden era to make a comeback.
 I honestly don't know what's worse...
 The stink meat sausage carts, the emotional trace music, or the dirty Mickey Mouse that just ruined my childhood dreams.

 Go for the Hollywood Walk of Fame, Chinese Grauman's Theatre (with the cement hand and foot prints) Pantages, and El Capitan (kid friendly screenings Tuesdays at 10am).

 Get lost in the magic of the stars by finding your favorite entertainer.

 LACMA is a mix of everything from classic to modern to contemporary works of art.
 The exhibits are always changing.
 Their permanent collections you'll find the iconic " Urban Lights".
 Friday nights in the summer boast free Night Jazz concerts @ The Lights.